Azure/ResourceModules/docs/wiki/Upgrade from 0.3.1 to 0.4.0.md

 >
 > Also, take special note of any new, required parameter or changed parameter name if you also modified any module's parameter files.

-You will notice other changes, such as modified `parameter.json` files and `version.json` files", whose migration is explained in more detail in the corresponding section.
+You will notice other changes, such as modified `parameter.json` files and `version.json` files", whose upgrade is explained in more detail in the corresponding section.

 ## Migrate AutoMange module
 The original **standalone** AutoManage module was merged into the virtual machine module (as an extension to follow latest best practices) and subsequently removed.